-Note that for applying this option to an enhanced suffix array, it must have been built with the -ois option passed to mkvtree.
-To specify a reduced alphabet, write a symbol map file as described in Section 3.3 on page 7 or in the Vmatch manual and pass that symbol map to mkvtree via the -smap option.
+Note that for applying this option to an enhanced suffix array, it must have been built so to include the original input sequence (option -g ois for mkesa, option -ois for mkvtree).
+To specify a reduced alphabet, write a symbol map file as described in Section 3.3 on page 7 or in the Vmatch manual and pass that symbol map to the enhanced suffix array construction program (option -a for mkesa, option -smap for mkvtree).
 Using this option for flat files doesn't make much sense but is still supported, use PoSSuMsearch's -smap option then.
 Also don't expect any speed-up when using reduced alphabets with the LAsearch algorithm.

 All PoSSuMsearch options retain their original semantics even if -realpha is specified, e.g., -pval specifies a p-value cutoff for the PSSMs as if they were searched directly in the protein data, hence optionally passed frequencies or precalculated distributions must refer to the standard protein alphabet.
-See Section 8.1 for a complete example on how to use this option.
+See Section 7.1 for a complete example on how to use this option.